HalfdanJ/halfdanjdk/content/work/airlook.md

 The task was to come up with a system where the advanced ideas the DR Design department had for the new designs on the 6 TV channels could work in an automated broadcast world.
 It turned out that no broadcast systems could handle it, so we had to create it from bottom up.

-Together with [Johan Bichel](http://johan.cc) and Martin Bollerup, we created a new system using our own render farm of After Effects machines that automatically renders the video clips using custom programmed templates.
+Together with [Johan Bichel](http://johan.cc) and Martin Bollerup, we created a new system using our own render farm of After Effects machines that automatically rendered the video clips using custom programmed templates.

 Here are a couple of the airlooks we implemented.